Syllogism

 Conclusions:

 II.
-Some day dreamers are not painters
+Some locks are letters.

 1. View Hint View Answer Discuss in Forum